about

 artist statement

-within broader contemporary painting, my work aligns with ongoing conversations around perception, phenomenology, and the capacity of painting to communicate experience without narrative. i am interested in how minimal means and attentive looking can produce an emotional resonance that feels both personal and broad. i hope viewers encounter the work slowly, allowing space for their own sensations and emotional responses to surface.
+within broader contemporary painting, my work aligns with ongoing conversations around perception, phenomenology, and the capacity of painting to communicate experience without narrative. i am interested in how minimal means and attentive looking can produce an emotional resonance that feels both personal and broad. i hope viewers encounter the work thoughtfully, allowing space for their own sensations and emotional responses to surface.